MicrosoftDocs/microsoft-365-docs/copilot/microsoft-365-copilot-transparency-note.md

 - **Captioning or transcription**: Users can transcribe audio files into text for natural language understanding or analytic tasks like summarization.
 Examples include Teams meeting transcripts and videos on Microsoft Stream.

-Microsoft provides detailed guidance focusing on common use cases and scenarios, to help customers accelerate the integration of Copilot for Microsoft 365 capabilities into their organizations.
+Microsoft provides detailed guidance focusing on common use cases and scenarios, to help customers accelerate the integration of Microsoft 365 Copilot capabilities into their organizations.
 Learn more at [Microsoft Copilot Scenario Library – Microsoft Adoption](https://adoption.microsoft.com/copilot-scenario-library/).

 #### Considerations when choosing a use case

-We encourage users to review all content generated by Copilot for Microsoft 365 before putting it to use.
+We encourage users to review all content generated by Microsoft 365 Copilot before putting it to use.
 Additionally, there are certain scenarios that we recommend avoiding.
 In some cases, meaningful human oversight and review can further reduce the risk of harmful outcomes.

 - **Avoid use or misuse of the system could result in significant physical or psychological injury to an individual**.
 For example, scenarios that diagnose patients or prescribe medications have the potential to cause significant harm.